tbranyen/diffhtml/packages/diffhtml-website/pages/api.md

 - **oldTree** - The old tree which may already be updated with **newTree**
 - **options** - Options used when updating markup
 - **patches** - What has been updated in the DOM
-- **promise** - The raw promise backing the tranasction completeness
-- **promises** - All promises attached to the transaction from transitions
 - **state** - Internal state object for the transaction
 - **tasks** - Array of functions that were executed when rendering